 Chemical Resistance

-Epoxy floors are resistant to corrosive compounds such as acids, alkalis, and chemicals that damage or corrode concrete.
+Epoxy floors resist corrosive compounds such as acids, alkalis, and chemicals that damage or corrode concrete.

 For this reason, they are best used for laboratories, commercial and industrial warehouses, food and beverage plants, and other similar facilities.

-Polished concrete, however, is not chemical resistant on its own and would need a separate seal for this purpose.
+Polished concrete, however, is not chemical resistant and would need a separate seal.

 Easy Maintenance

-For polished concrete floors, you only need water for daily cleaning, while auto-scrubbing or using a polished concrete solution from time to time will help restore its shine.
+For polished concrete floors, you only need water for daily cleaning, while auto-scrubbing or using a specialized solution occasionally will help restore its shine.

 Maintaining epoxy floors, on the other hand, requires additives like detergents to remove dust and debris.